Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 Boots Standard rubber Reinforced or thermoplastic boots, better clamps

-• Taller, heavier tires (more leverage & rotating mass)
+• Taller, heavier tires, more leverage and rotating mass

-• Lift kits or portals (more angle & leverage)
+• Lift kits or portals, more angle and leverage

 • Aggressive clutching and power mods

-Many heavy-duty UTV axles use chromoly steel and oversized joints, similar to what's found in performance-grade driveline systems
+Many heavy duty UTV axles use chromoly steel and oversized joints, similar to what is found in performance grade driveline systems.

-You don’t need heavy-duty everything on a mild trail machine.
-Use these triggers as a simple guide:
+You do not need heavy duty everything on a mild trail machine.
+Use these triggers as a simple guide.

 • Stock axles are usually fine with smooth driving and healthy boots.